-The past 2019 was another successful year for Allianz Bank Bulgaria AD, during which it continued to function as a loyal and honest partner of its clients and partners on the local and international markets.
+During 2020 Allianz Bank Bulgaria AD continued to function as a loyal and honest partner of its clients and partners on the local and international markets.

-Despite serious competition, the bank has achieved good financial performance, driven by its effective management and the excellent work of its employees.
+Despite the challenges of the crisis caused by the announced COVID-19 pandemic and the serious competition, the Bank achieved good financial results due to its effective management and the excellent work of its employees.

-In 2019, the bank reached an amount of assets of BGN 2,884,372 thousand and realized a profit after tax of BGN 33,051 thousand.
+In 2020, the Bank reached an amount of assets of BGN 3,280,609 thousand and realized a profit after tax of BGN 8,241 thousand.